miniBill/witch-awakening/DLCs/Core/Quests.md

 + The station employs stealth fields rendering it invisible outside of a 10 mile sphere.
 + Most your enemies won't require life support systems.
 +/- If the station remains intact and you do good, expect to receive your own penthouse suite onboard.

+### Sidebar
-+ The Outsiders mess with the stealth field, causing it to block transportation magics, from broomsticks to portals.
+The Outsiders mess with the stealth field, causing it to block transportation magics, from broomsticks to portals.

-DUNGEONEERING
-Any/Heroic (Independent) - Repeatable
+## Quest: Dungeoneering
+- Slot: Heroic
+- Faction: Independent
+- Repeatable: True

-Threat ?
+- Threat: ?
-Conflict ?
+- Conflict: ?
-Reward 10
+- Reward: 10

 Throughout the world there are Dungeons, one for each major Deity who creates the dungeon and sponsors its inhabitants and rewards.
 Physics and logic completely distinct from reality, per floor.
 Each floor having its own trials, puzzles, and threats.
 Size is inconsistent with no continuity between floors.
 A floor can be anywhere from a broom closet to an entire landscape and the gates to the next floor are hidden behind terms of completion that you may not even know, having to figure it out yourself with or without hints.
 Dungeons are frequented by witches hoping to reach the top.
 Few ever do, but you can find witches from any faction competing.

 Notes:
 +/- Each floor is harder than the last.
 Receive 1 Reward point every 2nd floor you complete.
 Take this repeatedly using different quest slots to go further.
 Up to Floor 50.
 Folk = 1 floor.
 Noble = 5, Heroic = 10 floors, Epic = 25 floors.
 On completing floor 69, get a Wish, as per Consortation.

+--- BOBBY TABLE ---

 ### Sidebar
 Folk Expansion, featuring 12 more FoIk quests, 6 new Nobles, two new Heroics, and a set of new faction quests.